Miserlou/JonesComplexity/CONTRIBUTING.md

 It would also be a huge contribution to write a short article on how you are using this project.
 What are your best-practices?

+## How to release

+We use `poetry` to release this software.

+That's how you can make it happen:
+1. `poetry build`
+2. `poetry publish`

+Please, note that you must have an access to the PyPI repository to push new versions.